bottlerocket-os/bottlerocket-project-website/scripts/variant-kernel/README.md

 ./create_data_file_from_cargo.sh /path/to/bottlerocket-repo/variants/aws-k8s-1.26/Cargo.toml /path/to/website/data/variants/1.13.x/
 ```

 The last part (`/data/variants/1.13.x/`) is relevant and should only be changed based on the version.
 The trailing slash is also required.
-This will put a single file `path/to/website/data/variants/1.13.x/aws-k8s-1.26.toml` that is an annoated version of `/path/to/bottlerocket-repo/variants/aws-k8s-1.26/Cargo.toml`.
+This will put a single file `path/to/website/data/variants/1.13.x/aws-k8s-1.26.toml` that is an annotated version of `/path/to/bottlerocket-repo/variants/aws-k8s-1.26/Cargo.toml`.

 ### Copy/transform all `Cargo.toml` files into a hugo data files